fboender/whatswrong/README.md

   indicating that the library is not available.
 * Scans are ran sequentially.
 Try to make tests speedy.
 If you're using sockets of any kind, set the socket timeout to a reasonable default (2 seconds).
+* The returned message should match the output status of the test.
+E.g. if you return scanner.NA, the message should be something like `'Foo not installed'`, or for scanner.ERROR, the error message that was encountered, for scanner.FAIL the reason the test failed (`'A vulnerable version of bash is installed'`) and for scanner.PASS: `'Bash is not vulnerable'`.